 Do you know a Humanitarian Hero?

 This award is open to anyone involved in the aid and development community including those who are community volunteers, or who may work for suppliers, NGOs, governments and elsewhere.
 We particularly invite nominations of those from marginalised groups.
-The winner will be awarded during the AidEx virtual awards (date and time to be confirmed).
+The winner will be awarded during the AidEx LIVE award ceremony (date and time to be confirmed).
 Entry is now open.
 Deadline for entry is 11pm on 3rd September 2021.

 Previous winners of the Humanitarian Hero Award...